lmammino/loige.co/content/posts/2020-01-25_2019-a-year-in-review/index.md

 Compared to 2018, when I presented 8 talks/workshops, this is a 62.5% "growth" rate. 👍

 Not sure how much do I want to commit for this year.
-I am not actively applying for conference, so probably I will limit my participation to events where I get a direct invitation.
-Also I will have to start developing some new talks!
+I am not actively applying for conferences, so probably I will limit my participation to events where I get a direct invitation.
+Also, I will have to start developing some new talks!

 ## Career

-From a career perspective I spent another year at Vectra.
-As usual it was an intense and engaging year, full of learnings.
+From a career perspective, I spent another year at Vectra.
+As usual, it was an intense and engaging year, full of learnings.
 Probably most learnings were not as technical as I hoped, but still, I am sure that developing soft skills and business skills is always a precious addition to any technical career.

 Surprise now!
 Next week is going to be my last week at Vectra.
 I decided to move on and search for new opportunities starting from February 2020.